NaAp68/docs/content/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 By default, the restrictions of a branch protection rule don't apply to people with admin permissions to the repository.
 You can optionally choose to include administrators, too.

-{% data reusables.repositories.branch-rules-example %} For more information about branch name patterns, see "[Managing a branch protection rule](/github/administering-a-repository/managing-a-branch-protection-rule)."
+{% data non reusables.repositories.branch-rules-example %} For more information about branch name patterns, see "[Managing a branch protection rule](/github/administering-a-repository/managing-a-branch-protection-rule)."

-{% data reusables.pull_requests.you-can-auto-merge %}
+{% data non reusables.pull_requests.you-can-auto-merge %}

 ## About branch protection settings